Geant-RnD/GeantExascalePilot/docs/proposals/transport-design.md

 On it's surface, this may not appear to provide much but consider the following:

 - The base types were not modified beyond a friend statement
-  - Any the friend statement isn't _necessary_
+  - The friend statement is not _necessary_
   - Thus only when we want to do something type-specific, such as transport electrons on GPU, is there a need to start embedding types
 - Invoking `VariadicTrackManager::PushTrack<ParticleType>(track)` required specifying `ParticleType`